marthoc/GarHAge/README.md

 - it can be powered and programmed via MicroUSB;
 - it has Reset and Flash buttons, making programming easy.

+Accordingly, this guide is written with the NodeMCU in mind.

 But, Garhage should also work with the Adafruit HUZZAH, Wemos D1, or similar, though you may need to adjust the GPIO ports used by the sketch to match the ESP8266 ports that your microcontroller makes available.

 #### 2. Dual-relay module with active-high inputs